My Toddler is Waking and Screaming at Night! What Should I Do?

 If you put him in more awake than you have in the past and he starts to cry more than he’s ever done before, then say to yourself, “aha, he was too sleepy before!”

-Every time he wakes up and stands in his crib, you should sit down next to the crib, and encourage him to lie down.
+If your toddler is waking and screaming, you should sit down next to the crib, and encourage him to lie down.
 Don’t lay him down.
 Stay near him until he’s asleep.

 Keep At It